SunnySuite/Sunny.jl/docs/src/anisotropy.md

 ## How and when to disable renormalization?

-Although we generally recommend the above renormalization procedure, there are some circumstances where it is not desirable.
+Although we generally recommend the above renormalization procedure, there are circumstances where it is not desirable.
 Examples include reproducing a model-system study, or describing a micromagnetic system for which the
 $S\to\infty$ limit is quantitatively realized.
 To get symbolic operators in the large-$S$ limit, use [`large_S_spin_operators`](@ref) or